rsv-code/valley-classical-connection/README.md

 | [Rancho Cordova River City Concert Band](https://www.rcconcertband.org/){:target="_blank" rel="noopener"} | A non profit organization made up of approximately 60 volunteer musicians. |
 | [Winds of Faith](http://windsoffaith.com/){:target="_blank" rel="noopener"} | A 35 member band that presents concerts that are faith-based, fun, and free. |

+### About

+Valley Classical Connection exists to provide the residents of the California Central Valley with various classical music resources.
+We provide links to ensembles, upcoming performances, radio stations, and more.
+Some of the cities we cover are Sacramento, Roseville, Rocklin, Lincoln, Folsom, Auburn, Rancho Cordova, Citrus Heights, Redding, Chico, Elk Grove, Davis, and Woodland.

+If we're missing something or you have some information to add [please send me an email](mailto:tidy.idea5709@fastmail.com).

 Copyright © 2023 Austin Lehman